wolterbwambale/OpenMRS-Myfirst-Module/README.md

 # OpenMRS-Myfirst-Module
-This is my first module with openmrs
+This is my first module